nathanielhall/useApi/README.md

 ```

 ### How to trigger a request
-> The request object can be used to send requests for _GET, PUT, POST, PATCH, DELETE_.
+> The request object can be used to send api requests.

 ```javascript
 export const Dog: FC = () => {